A Graphic of the Top-Performing Residential Property Management Products

 Depending on the specific needs of a software buyer, a product in any of these sub-quadrants could be a good fit.

 For some buyers, a specific FrontRunners sub-quadrant might be best.
 For example, managers of a homeowners’ association may focus on products in the left side of the quadrant that offer specialized HOA-specific functionality, such as administrative management features.
-On the other hand, managers of a small-to-medium apartment complex can find value in well-rounded products featured on the right side of the quadrant.
+On the other hand, managers of a small-to-medium apartment complex can find value in well-rounded products, which may be featured on the right side of the quadrant.

 You can download the full FrontRunners for Property Management report here.
 It contains individual scorecards for each product on the Frontrunners quadrant.